awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/copy-launch-config.md

 1. Choose **Copy**\.

+**Note**
-Next, you can update your existing Auto Scaling groups to specify the launch templates that you created\.
-For more information, see [Replace a launch configuration with a launch template](replace-launch-config.md)\.
-As another option, you can follow the procedure in [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md) to add the new launch templates to your Auto Scaling groups and update your Auto Scaling instances immediately\.
+Next, you can update your existing Auto Scaling groups and choose the launch templates that you created\.
+For more information, see the following topics:
+To switch an Auto Scaling group to use a launch template, see [Replace a launch configuration with a launch template](replace-launch-config.md)\.
+To migrate all your Auto Scaling groups to use launch templates, see [Migrate to launch templates](launch-templates.md#migrate-to-launch-templates)\.